Ultimate Beneficial Ownership (UBO) Compliance in the UAE: What You Need to Know

 Who Does the UBO Regulation Apply To?

-The UBO regulations apply to all entities licensed in the UAE mainland and non-financial Free Zones.
-The critical exceptions are entities wholly owned by local or federal governments and those operating within Financial Free Zones (such as DIFC and ADGM), as they have their own stringent UBO frameworks.
+The UBO regulations apply to all entities licensed in the UAE mainland and non-financial free zones.
+The critical exceptions are entities wholly owned by local or federal governments and those operating within financial free zones (such as DIFC and ADGM), which have their own stringent UBO frameworks.

 The Three Mandated Registers